atraastrum/project-a-elec-e8002/README.md

 For user-interface and gamry-600-reference our primary tools are CPP and QT.
 It is to be desided how Software on Application PC will communicate with Internal computer.

 For mcu-code: hardware team decides.
+Roy will handle this.